secretstartups/handbook/quality/issue-triage/index.html.md

 Check for duplicates!
 Searching for some keywords in the issue should give you a short list of possibilities to scan through.
 Check both open and closed issues, as it may be a duplicate of a solved problem.

 Consider whether the issue is still valid.
-Especially for older issues, a `~bug` may have been fixed since it was reported, or a `~feature` may have already been implemented.
+Especially for older issues, a `~"type::bug"` may have been fixed since it was reported, or a `~"type::feature"` may have already been implemented.

 Be sure to check cross-reference notes from other issues or merge requests, they are a great source of information!
 For instance, by looking at a cross-referenced merge request, you could see a "Picked into `8-13-stable`, will go into `8.13.6`." which would mean that the issue is fixed since the version `8.13.6`.